SimCity 4: Reviews and awards

 GameSpy gave the game a score of 75/100, commenting that SimCity 4 is "graphically stunning"; the review also criticized the game for having issues "that will likely kill the game for casual players" including performance and difficulty.

-1UP.com rated the game at B+ and praised the region view feature as well as the detail of the graphics which create a "deeper sense of simulation."
-The review however criticizes SimCity 4 for suffering crashes and performance issues.
+1UP rated the game at B+ and praised the region view feature as well as the detail of the graphics which create a "deeper sense of simulation."
+The review however criticized SimCity 4 for suffering crashes and performance issues.

 SimCity 4 received further reviews after the release of the Mac version.
 The game received a rating of 7.25/10 from InsideMacGames.
 The review commented that the regional gameplay was a "new and welcome addition" and that it had detailed and realistic graphics; it was also said however that the game was not "revolutionary," had "horrendous bugs," and that the tutorial and manual lacked information.

 Urban planner Jeff Speck said that SimCity 4's traffic model is "more advanced than what most traffic engineers use in real life".